Calling all couples! Y’all cook, eat, and exercise together, and maybe you even try to lose weight together, too.

 Just don’t get too hung up on the numbers.
 It is a win-win situation as long as you’re both making progress.

 3. Women Are Hormonally Wired to Store More Fat

-While both men and women have estrogen, the women have more, and their bodies are “programmed” by the sex hormone to carry more fat.
+While both men and women have estrogen, women have more and their bodies are “programmed” by the sex hormone to carry more fat.
 Women tend to carry about six to 11 percent more body fat than men.